Ludwig Wittgenstein: Military service

 The extent to which The Gospel in Brief influenced Wittgenstein can be seen in the Tractatus, in the unique way both books number their sentences.
 In 1916 Wittgenstein read Dostoevsky's The Brothers Karamazov so often that he knew whole passages of it by heart, particularly the speeches of the elder Zosima, who represented for him a powerful Christian ideal, a holy man "who could see directly into the souls of other people".

-Iain King has suggested that Wittgenstein's writing changed substantially in 1916, when he started confronting much greater dangers during frontline fighting.
+Iain King has suggested that Wittgenstein's writing changed substantially in 1916 when he started confronting much greater dangers during frontline fighting.
 Russell said he returned from the war a changed man, one with a deeply mystical and ascetic attitude.

 Completion of the Tractatus

-In the summer of 1918 Wittgenstein took military leave and went to stay in one of his family's Vienna summer houses, Neuwaldegg.
+In the summer of 1918, Wittgenstein took military leave and went to stay in one of his family's Vienna summer houses, Neuwaldegg.
 It was there in August 1918 that he completed the Tractatus, which he submitted with the title Der Satz (German: proposition, sentence, phrase, set, but also "leap") to the publishers Jahoda and Siegel.

 A series of events around this time left him deeply upset.
 On 13 August, his uncle Paul died.
 On 25 October, he learned that Jahoda and Siegel had decided not to publish the Tractatus, and on 27 October, his brother Kurt killed himself, the third of his brothers to commit suicide.
 It was around this time he received a letter from David Pinsent's mother to say that Pinsent had been killed in a plane crash on 8 May.
 Wittgenstein was distraught to the point of being suicidal.
 He was sent back to the Italian front after his leave and, as a result of the defeat of the Austrian army, he was captured by Allied forces on 3 November in Trentino.
 He subsequently spent nine months in an Italian prisoner of war camp.

 He returned to his family in Vienna on 25 August 1919, by all accounts physically and mentally spent.
 He apparently talked incessantly about suicide, terrifying his sisters and brother Paul.
-He decided to do two things: to enroll in teacher training college as an elementary school teacher, and to get rid of his fortune.
+He decided to do two things: to enroll in a teacher training college as an elementary school teacher, and to get rid of his fortune.
 In 1914, it had been providing him with an income of 300,000 Kronen a year, but by 1919 was worth a great deal more, with a sizable portfolio of investments in the United States and the Netherlands.
 He divided it among his siblings, except for Margarete, insisting that it not be held in trust for him.
-His family saw him as ill, and acquiesced.
+His family saw him as ill and acquiesced.